zjualex/Exercise-7/twofunctions/README.md

-These are two functions for ERIM programming course assignment 7<br />
+Here is a package of two functions for ERIM programming course assignment 7<br />
 System requirements: <br />
 .R